Division of Code Enforcement

 The Department of Neighborhoods and Business Development, Division of Code Enforcement enforces the property maintenance and zoning codes of the City of Toledo, and by referenced authority, the International Code Council.
 Our goal is to bring properties into compliance with uniform standards of health and safety regulating the properties and structures in which the public occupy.
 The actions of Code Enforcement assist in the removal of blight, stabilizing property values, and help eliminate crime which is associated with vacant and abandoned properties.
 While eliminating nuisances, particularly in low and moderate income neighborhoods, the division interacts with the community and its residents.
 Code Enforcement plays an important role in sustaining the viability of the City’s neighborhoods in the community.

 The Division of Code Enforcement is responsible for responding to complaints generated by the Administration, City Council, citizens and neighborhood organizations, by using inspections & enforcement mechanisms, and to assist in the abatement of general nuisances.
 The focus of nuisance abatement is accomplished through the enforcement of property maintenance, building, zoning, and health code standards.
 The Division also takes a proactive approach to property maintenance by being a consistent presence in neighborhoods, being accessible to citizens, and through the Administration’s neighborhood clean-up events.

 2018 DIVISION HIGHLIGHTS

-The most significant highlights for the year 2017, stem from our integral participation in several initiatives which foster the mission statement of our Division.
+The most significant highlights for the year 2018, stem from our integral participation in several initiatives which foster the mission statement of our Division.
 As a key partner in the Lucas County Land Reutilization Corporation’s 2020 demolition program, the Code Enforcement Response Team (CERT) enforcement task force, and the Community Services Organization within TPD, Code Enforcement bears the responsibility to utilize resources to eradicate blight immediately, but also to focus on the prevention of what causes blight.
-Code Enforcement was responsible for the registration and enforcement of donation containers within the City, courtesy bench placement and maintenance, snow removal in the right-of-way along school routes and major thoroughfares, bulk pick-ups in cooperation with Republic Services, a key component in the Municipal Housing Court system, and the largest project; tall grass & weeds abatement and mowing project coordinator.
+Code Enforcement was responsible for the registration and enforcement of donation containers within the City, courtesy bench placement and maintenance, snow removal in the right-of-way along school routes and major thoroughfares, bulk pick-ups in cooperation with Republic Services, a key component in the Municipal Housing Court system, and the largest project; tall grass & weeds abatement and grass mowing program logistics.